The SQE’s Qualifying Work Experience (QWE)

 We have extensive experience in sitting, passing, and helping other candidates to pass the QLTS OSCE assessments and have harnessed our knowledge of these assessments to build a dedicated training platform and service.

-Our SUPEREXAM platform has been custom-built to help candidates prepare for the SQE2 assessments in a flexible and affordable manner.
+Our SUPERexam platform has been custom-built to help candidates prepare for the SQE2 assessments in a flexible and affordable manner.
 We provide SQE training centered around practical mock stations (learn more about SQE mocks here) which give candidates the opportunity to practice realistic simulations of the SQE2 assessments with personalised feedback.

 Subscribe